mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 ## Award all ties to your reviewer

-In tennis, when the ball lands on the line, you give the point to your opponent.
+In tennis, when you're unsure whether a serve landed out of bounds, you give your opponent the benefit of the doubt.
+There should be a similar expectation for code reviews.

+>A player in attempting to be scrupulously honest on line calls frequently will keep a ball in play that might have been out or that the player discovers too late was out.
+Even so, the game is much better played this way.
+>
+>-[*THE CODE: The Players' Guide to Fair Play and the Unwritten Rules of Tennis*](https://www.usta.com/content/dam/usta/pdfs/2015_Code.pdfhttps://www.usta.com/content/dam/usta/pdfs/2015_Code.pdf) by the US Tennis Association

 Some decisions about code are a matter of personal taste.
 If your reviewer says that the code will crash, that's either true or false.
-If they say, "This function feels a little too complex.
-Can we refactor out a helper function?" you might disagree and feel that there's more complexity in having another function.
-Neither of you are objectively right because it's a matter of taste.
+If your reviewer thinks a function would be simpler broken into pieces but you feel it's simpler without additional indirection, neither of you is objectively "right."
+It's a matter of taste.

 When your reviewer makes a suggestion and you both have about equal evidence to support your claim, defer to them.
-Between the author and the reviewer, the reviewer has better perspective on what it's like to read this code fresh.
+Between the two of you, the reviewer has better perspective on what it's like to read this code fresh.

 ## Minimize lag between rounds of review